Omemee, Ontario

 Omemee is a community within the city of Kawartha Lakes, Ontario, Canada, formerly known as Victoria County.
-Located on Ontario Highway 7, which is the Trans-Canada Highway, Omemee is one of the communities in the Kawartha Lakes, as the proclaimed "city" is vastly rural and has but one major population centre.
 The community had a population of 1,247 in the Canada 2011 Census.
 It is located between the city of Peterborough and the community of Lindsay.
 Lindsay is the largest population centre in the city of Kawartha Lakes, and serves as the administrative centre as it did with Victoria County.

-Omemee’s only claim to fame was the early childhood home of musician Neil Young, and of his father, author and sportswriter Scott Young.